Eco-Trekking on the Plains

 Meanwhile, all the focus on the lesser prairie chicken helps create momentum and impetus for preserving the prairie chicken, a task Kennington says is far from hopeless.
 Farmers, ranchers, conservation groups and area utility companies investing in the emerging wind industry are working together to find ways to protect the lesser prairie chickens for generations to come.

 “These birds are a natural treasure,” he says.
 “Hearing them and watching them making their display, they have a spellbinding effect.
-It’s a really spectacular natural event.”
+It’s a really spectacular natural event.”back to top

 - Oklahoma Outdoor Recreation Guide